Anak Krakatoa: Geography

-Anak Krakatau is located in the Sunda Strait—between the islands of Java and Sumatra—in the Indonesian province of Lampung.
+Anak Krakatoa is located in the Sunda Strait—between the islands of Java and Sumatra—in the Indonesian province of Lampung.
 The volcano is contained within the Ujung Kulon National Park, and is part of the Pacific Ring of Fire.
+The island is surrounded by three other nearby islands: Sertung Island (Verlaten Island) to the west, Krakatau Kecil Island (Lang Island, Panjang Island, or Rakata Kecil) to the east, and Rakata Island to the south; they are all in what is now the Krakatoa archipelago.

 Geology

-The island is situated approximately 700 km north of the Sunda Trench marking the subduction zone separating the Australian Plate and the fixed Sunda Plate, atop an oceanic crust of less than 25 km in thickness.
-In geologic terms, it has recently formed within the caldera of the Krakatoa volcanic eruption.
+The island is situated approximately 700 km north of the Sunda Trench marking the subduction zone separating the Australian Plate and the fixed Sunda Plate, atop an oceanic crust less than 25 km thick.
+In geological terms, it has recently formed within the caldera of the Krakatoa volcanic eruption.
 The entire island comprises a Somma-stratovolcano system of the late Holocene epoch, and features a pyroclastic cone.
-The major rock-type components of Anak Krakatau include andesite, dacite, and basalt; with minor indications of trachyte.
+The major rock-type components of Anak Krakatoa include andesite, dacite and basalt, with minor indications of trachyte.

 The island had reached a maximum elevation of 338 m before its collapse during the 2018 eruptive event.

 Volcanic activity

 The volcano's most recent eruptive episode began in 1994.
-Quiet periods of a few days have alternated with almost continuous Strombolian eruptions since then.
+Quiet periods lasting a few days have alternated with almost continuous Strombolian eruptions since then.
 Hot gases, rocks, and lava were released in an eruption in April 2008.
 Scientists monitoring the volcano warned people to stay out of a 3 km zone around the island.

-On 6 May 2009, the Volcanological Survey of Indonesia raised the eruption alert status of Anak Krakatau to Level 3.
+On 6 May 2009, the Volcanological Survey of Indonesia raised the eruption alert status of Anak Krakatoa to Level III (Siaga; 'alert').
 An expedition to the volcano revealed that a 100 m wide lava dome was growing in its crater.
-In January 2012, volcanologists at the University of Oregon warned that a tsunami caused by flank collapse of Anak Krakatau was likely, as it had formed on the steep eastern slope of the large caldera formed by the 1883 explosive eruption.
+In January 2012, volcanologists at the University of Oregon warned that a tsunami caused by flank collapse of Anak Krakatoa was likely, as it had formed on the steep eastern slope of the large caldera formed by the 1883 explosive eruption.